-North of the city of Limassol, roads lead to the Troodos Mountains, past many picturesque villages in the southwestern-central part of Cyprus.
+From the city of Limassol, roads lead north to the Troodos Mountains, past many picturesque villages in the southwestern-central part of Cyprus.
 Many of these villages are very old; some date back to Byzantine times.

-West of Troodos is the village of Kyperounta, at an altitude of 1130-1300 metres.
-It is the third-highest village in Cyprus and considered the head-village of the Pitsilia region.
-Six kilometres from there is the small picturesque village of Agridia an altitude of 1100 metres above sea level.
+The village of Kyperounta, at an altitude of 1130-1300 metres, is west of Troodos.
+It is the third-highest village in Cyprus and is considered the head-village of the Pitsilia region.
+Six kilometres from there is the small picturesque village of Agridia, at an altitude of 1100 metres above sea level.
 And three kilometres further on is Agros, named after the Monastery of Megalos Agros, the place where its Church of Panagia Eleousa stands today.
 Agros seems to sit in an amphitheatre, surrounded by high mountains.